hazelgrove/hazelnut-dynamics-agda/README.md

 Alternatively, we have provided a [Docker file](Dockerfile) to make it easier to build that environment and check the proofs.
-To use it, first install [Docker](https://www.docker.com/products/docker-desktop), make sure the Docker daemon is running and clone this repository to your local machine.
-Then,
-at a command line inside that clone, run
+To use it, first install [Docker](https://www.docker.com/products/docker-desktop), make sure the Docker daemon is running, and clone this repository to your local machine.
+Then, at a command line inside that clone, run

 ```
 docker build -t hazel-popl19 .